bgoewert/MovieApp-stlcc-is153/README.md

 - Check if movie was already added.
 - Check if user already exists.
+- Check if user review already exists and populate read only inputs based on selected movie.
 - Logut button so that you can switch users without needing to re-run the application.